You are here

 Doctor Smith's practice

 Dr Smith posts on the clinic's Facebook page a statement indicating that they support the Government's vaccine roll-out and encourages their eligible patients to be vaccinated.
 Their post includes a link to information from the Australian Government Department of Health website, along with logistical information, including the opening hours of their COVID-19 vaccination clinic and the brand of vaccine they administer.

 Downtown pharmacy posts on its website and social media pages that it can administer the [Brand A] vaccine on Monday, Thursday and Fridays and the [Branch B] vaccine on Tuesday and Wednesdays.
 The Pharmacy’s website also has an online booking tool that includes information on the type of vaccine the person will receive at the time of booking an appointment.

 Happy Workers Co sends an email to their staff, using their own branding, indicating they encourage all eligible staff to receive the COVID-19 vaccine as recommended by the Government, and on the advice of a health practitioner.
 In the email they offer additional paid leave and an Uber ride to attend a vaccination appointment.

-Any party can offer valuable consideration (cash or other rewards) to people who have been fully vaccinated under the Government's national COVID-19 vaccination program, subject to the following conditions:
+Under the 2021 permission, any party can offer valuable consideration (cash or other rewards) to people who have been fully vaccinated under the Government's national COVID-19 vaccination program, subject to the following conditions:

 - the offer can only be made to people who have been fully vaccinated, which for the current approved COVID-19 vaccines, means two vaccinations.
 The TGA does not prescribe the means by which full vaccination is to be verified